rtic-ucl/rtic-ucl/docs/README.md

 To add another degree, copy and paste the "- course/institution:/year:" bulletpoint such that the alignment is the same in both, and replace with the other course's information.
 (Note that for all existing author profiles, I added the most recent degrees at the top of the list.)

 11. For social and academic networking, replace the link with the link to that person's corresponding social media or academic profile.
-If a type of profile (e.g. twitter) is not used, comment it out by adding hashtags (# ) at the statr of each line, or alternatively delete that whole "- icon:/ icon_pack:/ link:" bulletpoint.
+If a type of profile (e.g. twitter) is not used, comment it out by adding hashtags (# ) at the start of each line, or alternatively delete that whole "- icon:/ icon_pack:/ link:" bulletpoint.
 ![Social/academic networking](peopledocs10.png "Social/academic networking")
 This contents will appear as clickable icons below that person's name and role, which will open the corresponding link in a new tab.

-To see which socialmedia/academic icons are already available within the Wowchemy icon packs, and for more information about this widget, visit this link: https://wowchemy.com/docs/getting-started/page-builder/#icons.
+To see which social media/academic icons are already available within the Wowchemy icon packs, and for more information about this widget, visit this link: https://wowchemy.com/docs/getting-started/page-builder/#icons.

 12. Optionally, it is possible to add a CV to your profile.
 To do this, uncomment the three "- icon:/  icon_pack:/  link:" lines by removing the hashtags (# ).
 Later, upload a copy of the person's CV under "static/files/cv.pdf".
 Note that this has not yet been tested for any existing people profiles.
 ![CV, Gravatar, highlight name, user groups](peopledocs11.png "CV, Gravatar, highlight name, user groups")